Infrastructure bill to aid US tribes with water, plumbing

 “During a worldwide pandemic, we’ve had a boil-water notice.
 How are we supposed to wash our hands?
 How are we supposed to sanitize our homes to disinfect, to keep our community members safe?
 How can we do that … when our water isn’t even clean?” said Dorothea Thurby, who oversees the distribution of free water to tribal members and food boxes to those who are quarantined.

-A 2019 report by a pair of nonprofit groups, US Water Alliance and Dig Deep, found Native American homes are 19 times more likely than white households to lack full plumbing.
+A 2019 report by a pair of nonprofit groups, U.S. Water Alliance and Dig Deep, found Native American homes are 19 times more likely than white households to lack full plumbing.
 And federal officials note tribal members without indoor toilets or running water are at increased risk of respiratory tract, skin and gastrointestinal infections.

 On the Navajo Nation, Eloise Sullivan uses an outhouse and often drives before dawn to beat the crowd at a water-filling station near the Arizona-Utah border to get water for the five people in her household.
 They use about 850 gallons (3,200 liters) a week, she estimated.